 Essay on Mahatma Gandhi is the main topic of this post.
 Here we are describing a short detail on Mahatma Gandhi.

-This essay on Mahatma Gandhi is written about 600 words.
+This essay on Mahatma Gandhi is written for various students.
 A complete detail about Mahatma Gandhi.

 This will help you to learn more about Mahatma Gandhi, an also here you will learn a lot of things.

 Mahatma Gandhi Essay 10 Lines